Evaluating Uncertainty and Quality of Visual Language Action-enabled Robots: Analysis of the Results and Discussion

 \subsection{RQ2 - Correlation}

-Table \ref{tab:Spearman} shows the overall correlation between the quality levels assigned by the annotators and the uncertainty and quality metrics proposed in Sections \ref{sec:UncertaintyMetrics} and \ref{sec:QualityMetrics}, respectively.
+Table \ref{tab:Spearman2} shows the overall correlation between the quality levels assigned by the annotators and the uncertainty and quality metrics proposed in Sections \ref{sec:UncertaintyMetrics} and \ref{sec:QualityMetrics}, respectively.
+For both Action-based and Tool Center Point-based metrics, we distinguish three variants: 1) the full metric, 2) the metric computed using only the positional component of the action or position, and 3) the metric computed using only the orientation component.
+This distinction is motivated by the fact that, in VLA-enabled robots, positional and orientation errors can have fundamentally different impacts on task success and perceived quality i.e., the same position can be reached using different orientations.
+Separating these components allows for a more fine-grained analysis of model behavior, helping to identify whether uncertainty or performance degradation arises primarily from spatial inaccuracies or from misalignment in orientation.
 When measuring the correlation between the quality classification performed by the annotators and the uncertainty and quality metrics proposed in this paper, results differed based on the task type and analyzed VLA model.

 For the uncertainty metrics, nearly all showed a statistical significant positive correlation for SpatialVLA.
 Moreover, this correlation was high or moderate in most cases and tasks based on the levels from~\cite{cohen2013statistical}.
 The A-PI, A-VI, and A-AI uncertainty metrics showed strong statistically significant correlations for the \textit{``Pick up''} and \textit{``Put on''} tasks in the case of the \pimodel.
 In contrast, for the \pimodel, no metrics showed positive correlation for the ``\textit{Put in}'' task, while only three of them (TB-TP, TB-PCS and TB-E) showed moderate correlation with statistical significance for the \textit{``Move near''} task.
 Lastly, for OpenVLA, all uncertainty metrics showed statistically significant moderate correlation for the \textit{``Pick up''} task, but no correlation for the \textit{``Move near''} task.
 The sample size was too small for this model to enable any meaningful statistical assessment for the \textit{``Put in''} and \textit{``Put on''} tasks.